GoogleChromeLabs/shadow-selection-polyfill/README.md

 ## Usage

-Include `./shadow.js` as an ES6 module, and call its `getShadowRootSelectionRange` method, passing the relevant shadow root.
+Include `./shadow.js` as an ES6 module, and call its `getRange` method, passing the relevant shadow root.
 On browsers that implement `shadowRoot.getSelection()`, this uses the native implementation.

 Typically, you'd call this method in response to a `selectionchange` event, which is a global event on the document.